neocoretechs/RosJavaLite/README.md

 new node replaces a previous one.
 None of the tools of ROS are within scope of this, but Core, that being Master and Parameter server and supporting messages and their plumbing.
 The intent was to reduce the codebase rather than address any other issues.
 Also removed are the test harnesses and other tooling regarding generation of Catkin and Gradle-based packages to produce executable JARs which are ROS 'packages'.
-Ant is used in each of the subprojects to do builds.
+Ant is used in each of the subprojects to do builds and typically a build.xml file can be found in each target project.
 Eclipse was the development environment used.
 The original project was broken down into several subprojects for easier handling:
 ROSJava - this.